OctopusDeploy/step-package-template/README.md

 Here we define the initial value of the `name` input to be a blank string, and build the form with a single `text` input:

 https://github.com/OctopusDeploy/step-package-template/blob/eca604f5111c817a082855a9a53002888748e69b/steps/hello-world/src/ui.ts

+## Target-less step packages

+Your step package may not require a target which means it can be removed.
+It's important to remember to also remove all references to the target package in your step. eg: remove references to `@octopusdeploy/hello-world-target` in [executor.ts](https://github.com/OctopusDeploy/step-package-template/blob/main/steps/hello-world/src/executor.ts) and [package.json](https://github.com/OctopusDeploy/step-package-template/blob/main/steps/hello-world/package.json)

 ## Building the step package